tubsn/flundr/README.md

 4.) rename example.env to .env and edit the Environment Config

-5.)
+6.) run php install.php to Setup UserDB and a default User

+7.)
 Open your Browser and Visit your Domain